Water flossers are an alternative to string floss

-For example, with the Fairywill 5020A and 5020E you have to connect a power cable into the flossers.
+For example, with the Fairywill 5020E you have to connect a power cable into the flossers.
 The Cordless Advanced and Cordless Select WF-10 have magnetic chargers.

 In fact, the Cordless Select has a magnetic USB charging cable.
-This is super convenient and great for travellers.
+This is super convenient and great for travelers.

 Yet, despite this benefit, it loses favour because of the cramped grip.
 You don’t get the same in hand comfort as the vast majority of other models.
 We found it one of the most awkward models to use.

-You don’t have to worry quite so much about in hand comfort with the likes of the Waterpik Nano, Ultra or Ultra Plus.
+You don’t have to worry quite so much about in hand comfort with the likes of the Waterpik Nano or Aquarius.
 These are countertop units.
 They have slim handles, which the fingers and thumbs easily hold onto.

-The Nano, Ultra and Ultra Plus are all good options.
+The Nano and Aquarius are both good options.
 But, there is little to differentiate between them.
-When you consider their features and price, our preference is the Ultra Professional.
+When you consider their features and price, our preference is the Aquarius.

-None of the Waterpik units will ever be as cheap as the east Asian brands — Truewell, Hangsun, Atmoko and Nicwell to name a few — nor will you get as many accessories in the box.
+The Hydro Floss or any of the Waterpik units will ever be as cheap as the east Asian brands — Truewell, Hangsun, Atmoko and Nicewell to name a few — nor will you get as many accessories in the box.